tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![line-chart-with-index](Images/line-chart-with-index.png)

-* Use the `kind` parameter to the `plot()` function to specify different types of charts.
+* Use the `kind` parameter with the `plot()` function to specify different types of charts.
 The `plot()` function automatically defaults to generating a line chart.

   ![bar-chart](Images/bar-chart.png)

-* Use the `figsize` parameter to the `plot()` function to increase or decrease the chart size.
+* Use the `figsize` parameter with the `plot()` function to increase or decrease the chart size.
 This is especially helpful when there are many x- or y-axis data points.

   ![bar-chart-large](Images/bar-chart-large.png)